jlevy/jlevy/README.md

 - josh at holloway dot com

 Please say hello if you think you should!
-I'd be glad to hear from you if we share interests.
+I'd be glad to hear from you if we share interests. :)
-If you're trying to reach me, note I sometimes fall behind on messages.
-I don't mind reminders and more detail or context in a message helps. :)